 ARTISTIC DIRECTOR, ALLISON TOFFAN

 Allison Toffan has established herself as a leader in the Canadian tap dance scene by consistently stirring up momentum as a producer, curator, dancer and choreographer.
-Her mentors include world-renowned tap dance artists Heather Cornell, Brenda Bufalino, and Max Pollak.
+Her professional roots were planted working with the incomparable Paula Skimin, and her mentors include world-renowned tap dance artists Heather Cornell, Brenda Bufalino, and Max Pollak.

-Her work has been presented at Fall For Dance North, Dusk Dances, The Edwards Summer Music Series, Toronto Body Percussion Festival, TD Canada Trust Toronto Jazz Festival, and the Uptown Waterloo Jazz Festival.
-Other career highlights include: 2010 Olympic Opening Ceremonies, TapCity (NYC) and Vancouver International Tap Festival with Lisa La Touche, Festival Dance Encore with Tasha Lawson, Montreal Tap Festival’s Rhythm Lives! with Tanya Knights alongside living legend Arthur Duncan, and establishing the Toronto Rhythm Initiative [TRI] - a platform Allison created to voice the artistry of Toronto’s tap dancers in collaboration with live music.
+Her work has been presented at Fall For Dance North (Union Station Series), Dusk Dances, The Edwards Summer Music Series, Toronto Body Percussion Festival, TD Canada Trust Toronto Jazz Festival, and the Uptown Waterloo Jazz Festival.
+Other career highlights include: 2010 Olympic Opening Ceremonies, TapCity (NYC) and Vancouver International Tap Festival with Lisa La Touche, Festival Dance Encore with Tasha Lawson, Montreal Tap Festival’s Rhythm Lives! with Tanya Knights alongside the legendary late Arthur Duncan, and establishing the Toronto Rhythm Initiative [TRI] - a platform Allison created to voice the artistry of Toronto’s tap dancers in collaboration with live music.

-Teaching credits include: Artist in Residence - Ottawa Rhythm Initiative, Dance Faculty at Sheridan College, Randolph Academy, Montreal Tap Festival, Vancouver International Tap Festival, BC Performing Arts Festival, Manitoba Dance Festival, Eastern Canadian Tap Conference, MOVE and The Dance Project conventions, as well as multiple workshops across Canada.
+Teaching credits include: Artist in Residence - Ottawa Rhythm Initiative, Dance Faculty at Sheridan College, Randolph Academy, Montreal Tap Festival, Vancouver International Tap Festival, BC Performing Arts Festival, Manitoba Dance Festival, Eastern Canadian Tap Conference, as well as multiple conventions and workshops across Canada.

 Other notable projects include The Big Band Tap Revue - created with Toronto Jazz